qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 ## Deploying to Nomad

+!!!
+Note
-**Note**: Deploying to Nomad is not officially supported by Qlik Core.
+  Deploying to Nomad is not officially supported by Qlik Core.

 ### Prerequisites